wforney/elevator-demo/README.md

 NOTE: My system cannot run on 8080 as I have another service there so I have let Visual Studio determine the port.

+## Notes

+Presumably the button on each floor and the buttons in the cars will know which floor they are associated with.
+Given this assumption, each button would pass an argument to our API with the floor number that is requested.
+Due to this, we don't need to have two methods for calling the car as they do the same thing.